For Prospective Partners

 ICFC does not make grants or donations to other parties.

 We do, however, work with experienced partners — usually and preferably local NGOs — who carry out program activities in the field.
-Occasionally we have engaged in a joint project with an organization based in the US or UK/Europe; in those cases, neither organization covers any management/admin/overhead costs of the other organization.
+Occasionally we have engaged in a joint project with an organization based in the US or UK/Europe; in those cases (and in the case of an organization in Canada) neither organization covers any management/admin/overhead costs of the other organization.

 We welcome project proposals, either at the idea stage or as developed proposals.
 But please review our eligibility checklist to the right and the points below.